Now that we've configured our map. Let's add some locations!

 If you have the addresses for your locations, here is how the CSV should be formatted:

 You can also replace the address lines with longitude and latitude coordinates if you have them.

 Once you have your CSV, click on "Import Locations".
 You can now drag and drop your CSV file or click "browse files" to upload.

 Choose "I Have Addresses" if your import has addresses or "I Have Coordinates" if your CSV has longitude and latitude.

-Next we will map your CSV columns to the columns in our database.
-The first step we are presented is mapping the "name" column.
+Next, we will map your CSV columns to the columns in our database.
+The first step we are presented with is mapping the "name" column.
 Choose the values that should represent the name of your location.

 Once you've selected a column, click "Select & Continue" to move to the next column.
 In this case, we are asked to choose the data that represents the street.